-For daily driver eye protection, we think that the NoCry Safety Glasses are the bee's knees.
-They're lightweight with an adjustable fit, and comfortable enough that we generally forgot we were wearing them when we had them on — an uncommon feat in a world of protective glasses.
-The low profile of the NoCry glasses worked well with respirators, hats, masks, and ear protection.
-They also did surprisingly well on our impact tests and didn't get too scratched up with all the abuse we heaped on it.
-The lens is also very clear and didn't distort our testers' vision, so no tired eyes at the end of the day, and the price is also nice.
+For daily-use eye protection, the NoCry Clear Anti Fog glasses are the bee's knees.
+They're lightweight with an adjustable fit and quality lenses, and so comfortable we occasionally forgot we were wearing them, which is unusual in the world of safety glasses.
+Their low profile meant they were compatible when wearing hats, respirators, masks, and ear protection.
+They also performed surprisingly well on our impact tests, sustaining minimal scratches despite all the abuse we put them through.
+The highly transparent lens didn't distort vision, so there were no tired eyes at the end of the day.
+We can't complain about the price tag, either.

-Although there are a few features that make the NoCry spectacles adjustable, and we like that they have holes to attach straps to, they are pretty bare bones.
-Unlike some of the others we tested, they didn't have a gasket of any kind or come with a strap for the holes provided.
-We also wished that they hugged the cheeks a bit closer, as some dust can creep up in there, but that gap also made them ventilate better with a respirator, so it's a tradeoff.
-All in all, we loved the NoCry product, and for those who need a non-specific daily pair of eye protection for anything from tree trimming to carpentry to chemistry.
+The NoCry is a fairly standard design, but there are a few adjustability features, and we like that they have holes to attach straps (but you'll have to provide your own strap).
+Unlike some of the others we tested, they lack any kind of gasket.
+Some dust can creep up between the cheeks, too, and we wish they hugged the cheeks a bit closer.
+This is a tradeoff, though, because that same gap also made them ventilate better with a respirator.
+All in all, we recommend the NoCry glasses for anyone needing a well-rounded daily pair of eye protection for anything from tree trimming to chemistry to carpentry.

-For serious eye protection, you have to bring out the big guns, and this means goggles.
-We found the SolidWork Safety Goggles to provide the most protection while being quite comfortable.
-The thick rubber gasket provides coverage from nearly all dust and fumes and also provides surprisingly good impact protection.
-While goggles often get foggy, the anti-fog coating SolidWork put on their lens worked quite well, even with a respirator and in a high humidity environment.
+For serious eye protection, you have to bring out the big guns, and this means switching from glasses to goggles.
+We found the SolidWork Safety Goggles to provide the most protection while remaining quite comfortable.
+The thick rubber gasket provides coverage from nearly all fumes and dust and provides surprisingly good impact protection.
+While goggles often get foggy, even with a respirator and in a high-humidity environment, the anti-fog coating SolidWork put on their lens worked quite well.

-For how small and inexpensive the 3M Virtua Safety Glasses are, they bring a lot to the table.
-The Virtua hugs the face closely, providing excellent coverage for sport-style glasses.
-They also feature a removable foam gasket that helps prevent errant dust or debris flying into one's eyes.
-One nice feature they have is an attachment system for corded earplugs (not included) that also makes for a good keeper loop.
-The Virtua glasses were also easy to use with a respirator mask, a hat, and we barely noticed them while going about our work.
+For how inexpensive and small the 3M Virtua CCS are, they bring a lot to the table.
+For sport-style glasses, the Virtua hugs the face closely, providing excellent coverage.
+They also feature a removable foam gasket that helps prevent stray debris or dust from flying into one's eyes.
+A nice feature is their attachment system for corded earplugs (not included), which also makes for a good keeper loop.
+The Virtua glasses were easy to use with a hat and a respirator mask, and while going about our work, we barely noticed them.

-One disadvantage of the glasses being so lightweight is that the frames are a little flimsier than most of the other pairs we tested, and if these glasses accidentally got smushed under tools or in a bag, they could be more likely to break, although we didn't experience it in our tests.
-They also don't have great fog protection in high humidity environments, but they do ventilate adequately with a respirator.
-Without the foam gasket, the nose bridge is a little rigid for our taste, and our testers ended up with deep marks in their noses at the end of the day wearing these.
-Overall, though, these are an excellent and versatile product, one of our favorites, and come in at an unbeatable price.
-We recommend these if you use eye protection on a regular basis, and tend to go through them quickly.
+On the flip side, these are so lightweight that they're a bit flimsier than many other pairs we tested.
+Although we didn't experience this in our tests, these glasses could be more prone to breaking if they accidentally got crushed under tools or in a bag.
+They also don't have the greatest fog protection for high-humidity environments, but they do ventilate adequately with a respirator.
+The nose bridge felt somewhat harsh for our taste without the foam gasket, and our testers ended up with deep indentations in their noses at the end of a day of wearing these.
+Overall, they are a versatile and excellent product — one of our favorites — and offered at an unbeatable price.
+We recommend these if you use eye protection regularly and tend to go through them quickly.

-If you need a quiver of one for eye protection, for everything from running a wood chipper to spraying muriatic acid, look no further than the Pyramex I-Force glasses.
-This pair of spectacles can go from full protection goggles with a full strap and foam gasket, to a stripped-down pair of standard glasses with regular temples.
-In either mode, they provided excellent protection and durability.
-With these we'd recommend a full-on glasses case to keep track of all the parts, but we loved how versatile one pair could be.
+If you are looking for eye protection with adaptability for everything from spraying muriatic acid to running a wood chipper, look no further than the Pyramex I-Force glasses.
+This pair of spectacles can go from full-protection goggles with a foam gasket and full strap to a stripped-down pair of standard glasses with regular temples.
+In either mode, they provided excellent durability and protection.
+To keep track of all the parts, we'd recommend a full-on glasses case with these, but we loved how versatile one pair could be.

 Like many jacks-of-all-trades, these are often masters of none.
-As a regular pair of safety specs, they were a bit chunky compared to some of the more low profile models, and they were less comfortable in goggle mode than the dedicated safety goggles.
-Also, the verticle articulation at the hinge initially seemed nifty, but just ended up with the glasses always being a bit wonky on our testers' faces.
+They were a bit chunky as a regular pair of safety specs compared to some of the more low-profile models, and they were less comfortable in goggle mode than the dedicated safety goggles.
+Also, the vertical articulation at the hinge initially seemed nifty but just ended up with the glasses always being a bit awkward on our testers' faces.
 Still, we think this is a quality pair of glasses that could work in nearly any situation where you'd need eye protection, and we'd recommend them for the person who wants just one pair of eye protection to do just about any job.

-The Dewalt Concealer DPG82 is for when you have to go big on personal protective equipment.
-With a full rubber gasket and low profile elastic headband, these goggles are here to protect your eyes when the work gets nasty.
-The full gasket and small vent holes prevent dust, fumes, sprays, and almost anything else that might come your way during dirty work.
-When it comes to fumes and dust, we found these goggles to integrate well with a dual filter half mask, what most think of when they hear the word "respirator."
-The goggle gasket fit well over the rubber mask of the respirator providing complete face protection without needing a full filter mask.
+When you have to go big on personal protective equipment, the Dewalt Concealer is for you.
+With a low-profile elastic headband and full rubber gasket, these goggles are one of our top choices to protect our eyes when the work gets dirty.
+The full gasket and small vent holes prevent fumes, dust, sprays, and almost anything else that might come your way during nasty work.
+When it comes to dust and fumes, we found these goggles to integrate well with a dual filter half mask, which most think of when they hear the word "respirator."
+The goggle gasket fits well over the respirator's rubber mask providing complete face protection without needing a full filter mask.

 Although the Dewalt goggles provide tons of protection, it wasn't as comfy as the other goggles we tested.
-The thinner gasket creates pressure points, particularly on testers' foreheads that got uncomfortable after hours of use.
-The yellow frames were also annoying to have at the edge of our vision; we think a less bright or clear frame would have been a better choice.
-Still, the Dewalt Concealer DPG82 is a quality pair of goggles with a high level of protection and works well with other PPE.
+The thinner gasket creates pressure points that get uncomfortable after hours of use, particularly on testers' foreheads.
+We also think a clear or less bright frame would have been a better choice as we found the yellow frames were a bit annoying to have at the edge of our vision.
+Still, the Dewalt Concealer is a quality pair of goggles with a high level of protection and works well with other PPE.

 The Pyramex Fortress has a few things going for it.
-We liked the low profile sport style that worked well under a hat, mask, or both.
-The nose bridge was also nicely adjustable and comfortable, and the rubberized bridge and temples kept the glasses tight to our face.
+We liked the low-profile sport style that worked well under a hat, mask, or both.
+The nose bridge was also nicely adjustable and comfortable, and the rubberized bridge and temples kept the glasses tight to the face.
 The Fortress was nicely durable and took both dull and sharp impacts well.
 The price is especially appreciated.

-We did notice over and over the huge gap between our testers' cheeks and the bottom of the lens.
-Our lead tester was able to almost slip his thumb all the way under it, leaving plenty of room for the errant splinter to fly into one's eyes or fill with dust.
-However, if you need a cheap pair of glasses to beat up, these are a decent choice.
+During testing, we frequently noticed the huge gap between our cheeks and the bottom of the lens.
+Our lead tester could almost slip his thumb completely under it, leaving plenty of room for dust or an errant splinter to fly into one's eyes.
+However, if you need a cheap pair of glasses to beat up, the Pyramid Fortress are a decent choice.

 As far as safety glasses go, the Kleenguard Maverick comes as a pretty standard package.
 The clear fins provide the side protection of the Maverick, which helps maintain peripheral vision, something many of the others we tested didn't.
 The temples also fit snugly under a hat or mask, whereas some of the other models were awkwardly pushed up when our testers tried to wear them with a ball cap.
 They also provided adequate impact protection, although the flatter profile takes impacts more squarely than the sport style glasses, which allow impacts more likely to deflect away.

-We wish the Maverick had a little more going for it, and while it is a serviceable pair of safety glasses, it didn't have the small features than many of the other models we tested did.
-Still, they protected our eyes and fit well with other PPE, which makes them a solid pair of glasses, especially under a hat.
+We wish the Maverick had a little more going for it, and while it is a serviceable pair of safety glasses, it didn't have the small features that many of the other models we tested did.
+Still, they protected our eyes and fit well with other PPE, making them a solid pair of glasses, especially under a hat.

-The Magid Iconic Y50 Safety Glasses are a traditionally styled pair of glasses with clear side protection and integrated bifocal reading lenses.
-For those who regularly switch between heavy duty work and reading, these might be a good choice, rather than clunky wear-over glasses.
+The Magid Iconic Y50 is a traditionally styled pair of glasses with clear side protection and integrated bifocal reading lenses.
+If you frequently find yourself wearing clunky wear-over glasses while switching between heavy-duty work and reading, these might be a good choice.
 Our testers liked the clear side protection, and the solid frames held up well to the abuses of work and casual storage.

-We didn't find these overly comfortable, however, and during our impact tests, the nose bridge actually took a chunk out of our test dummy.
-The temples were comfy enough, but the frames felt heavy on our face over an hour of use.
+However, we didn't find these overly comfortable, and during our impact tests, the nose bridge took a literal chunk out of our test dummy.
+The temples were comfy enough, but the frames felt heavy on our faces over an hour of use.
 It also lacked some features that other models in our test line-up include.
-Still, we could see these being useful for anyone farsighted who needs reading glasses and eye protection at the same time, but doesn't want to deal with bulky over-glasses or goggles.
+Still, we could see these being useful for anyone farsighted who needs reading glasses and eye protection at the same time but doesn't want to deal with bulky over-glasses or goggles.